AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 The rational here is that addition of these position or vector along with embeddings is to provide meaningful distances between the embeddings vectors once they are used to generate the queries, key and value.

+### Addition and Normalization
+If we look closely to the architecture then right after positional encoding one arrow goes to Add & Norm block, which is nothing but the skip connection (ResNet concept), so the rational here is if multiheaded connection which is nothing but a neural network is not able to learn something, if it is not able to train the weight or if there is nothing to train/change the weight or if system is not able to minimize the loss then try to skip this particular step and send dataset directly to Addition and Normalization.
+Addition is normal addition operation (X1+Z1 for e.g.) and Normalization is to bring down the data in between particular scale.

+### Feed Forward Network
+The data moved over to the next block i.e. Feed Forward Network again it will have n numbers of layers, numers of hidden units will be present and then again it will send data to Addition and Normalization layer.

+With this Encoder part is Done! (left hand side of the architecture)

+The output from this encoder or from this entire neural network can be used for various task like sentence classification or may to generate new data ortext or new word.

+### Practical Usage:
+Bidirectional Encoder Representation from Transformer is a LLM (large language module) is encoder based transfomer model introduced in 2018 by Google

 IF it is not able to learn something, if it is not able to train the weight then try to skip this particular path and try to send the input to addition and